nrabhiram/sicp-exercises/1.7/exercise.md

 ## Large Numbers

 The computation doesn't finish for large numbers because the guess is getting close to the actual result.
-But, because of rounding errors, `(imprve guess x)` can't improve the guess anymore.
+But, because of rounding errors, `(improve guess x)` can't improve the guess anymore.
 The smallest possible difference between `guess²` and `x` is larger than `0.001`.
 This is because with a number of this order of magnitude, the distance between two floating point numbers is greater than`0.001`.

 If lucky, `(- (square guess) x)` is evaluated to exactly `0`.
 Otherwise, the gap between two consecutive numbers around `(square guess)` is more than `0.001` and `good-enough?` never becomes true.
 It will return the same number since `improve` has reached a fixed point due to rounding error.